wstrm/wstrm-www/content/post/gentoo_with_dm-crypt_luks.md

 # Use the 'stable' branch.
 ACCEPT_KEYWORDS="amd64"

-# Additional USE flags in addition to those specified by the current profile.
-USE="${CPU_FLAGS_X86}"

 # Important Portage directories.
 PORTDIR="/usr/portage"
 DISTDIR="${PORTDIR}/distfiles"
 PKGDIR="${PORTDIR}/packages"

+# This sets the language of build output to English.
+# Please keep this setting intact when reporting bugs.
+LC_MESSAGES=C

 # Turn on logging - see http://gentoo-en.vfose.ru/wiki/Gentoo_maintenance.
+# Logs go to /var/log/portage/elog by default - view them with elogviewer.
 PORTAGE_ELOG_CLASSES="info warn error log qa" PORTAGE_ELOG_SYSTEM="save"

-# Logs go to /var/log/portage/elog by default - view them with elogviewer.
+# Ensure elogs saved in category subdirectories.
+# Build binary packages as a byproduct of each emerge, a useful backup.
+FEATURES="split-elog buildpkg"

 # Settings for X11 (make sure these are correct for your hardware).
 VIDEO_CARDS="intel i965"
 INPUT_DEVICES="evdev synaptics"

-# Dracut (initramfs)
-DRACUT_MODULES="crypt lvm"
 ```

 ## Prepare and enter `chroot`